 Over 8 weeks, Alice, her older sister Nina, their mother Yvonne, and some helping hands, set to work, and on Saturday 29th August 2009, Tilinanu Orphanage as a home was opened.

-The video below was taken in 2009 just after Tilinanu opened.
-It shows just how far we have come with your support and speaks volumes about the love Tilinanu is built on.
+The video below shows the reintegration process and just how far we have come with your support and speaks volumes about the love Tilinanu is built on.